 Things feel different here.
 Vast.
 Limitless.
 Pure.
 I feel different here.
 Humbled before those immense mountains.
 Under that endless sky.
-But also strong.
-Alive.
-Inspired.
-Can't remember the last time I felt so clear-headed - must be the fresh air and exercise - or when we had so much fun together.
+Can't remember the last time I felt so clear-headed—must be the fresh air and exercise—or when we had so much fun together.
 Look at the kids smile.
 As they saddle up with cowboys.
 Swoosh over river rapids.
 And spot a real live mountain goat.
 This place redefines "alpine beauty."
 Puts things into perspective.
 How deeply one can breathe.
 How many wildflowers a meadow can hold.
 How cozy a lodge can feel.
 How happy a family can be.

-Day 1 Astonishing alpine scenery that just won't quit Pedal a scenic route along the shore of Lake McDonald, formed by retreating glaciers ten thousand years ago Get an eyeful of the surrounding valley from McGee Meadow Overlook.
+Day 1 Astonishing alpine scenery that just won't quit Pedal a scenic route along the shore of Lake McDonald, formed by retreating glaciers 10,000 years ago Get an eyeful of the surrounding valley from McGee Meadow Overlook.

 Days 5-6 Chances to spot mountain goats, pikas, white-crowned sparrows and more Enjoy spectacular views of the sweeping prairies and plains of Montana as you pedal a roller-coaster route along the eastern border of Glacier into Two Medicine Valley Feeling brave?
 Perhaps you'll opt for a swim in the chilly waters of Two Medicine Lake Raft down the Middle Fork of the Flathead River with expert guides who provide a unique perspective on the flora and fauna along the way.

 - Discover Glacier-Waterton International Peace Park, a joint World Heritage site shared by the United States and Canada

 - Incredible biking and hiking amid alpine streams, towering mountains and wildflower-strewn meadows

 - Kids ride horses and have a cookout at a historic ranch

 - Splash in the chilly invigorating waters of mountain lakes